Akshobhya (Immovable One) is one of the five Dhyani Buddhas, along with Ratnasambhava, Vairocana, Amitabha, and Amoghasiddhi.

 Moreover, He established the enlightened intention that all sentient beings could purify and dissolve any degree of nonvirtue.
 Even the extreme nonvirtue of violence, hatred, and killing can be purified through relying on Akshobhya as the focus of meditation, invoking His blessings of purification, and acknowledging and abandoning nonvirtuous actions.

-Bardo Thodol (Tibetan Book of the Dead) mentions that Akshobhya is manifesting himself to the dead in Bardo (after-death state) on a 2nd day, after the Buddha Vairocana (the personification of the dharmakaya).
+Bardo Thodol (Tibetan Book of the Dead) mentions that Akshobhya is manifesting himself to the dead in Bardo (after-death state) on the 2nd day, after the Buddha Vairocana (the personification of the dharmakaya).

 “On the second day will shine a white light of a completely purified element of Water… He is accompanied by two bodhisattvas Maitreya and Kshitigarbha, and the two Bodhisattvas, Pushpa and Lasya.” – Bardo Thodol